smsummers1/e2/PeerReview/peer-review.md

 *Answer the following questions in regards to the student's project you are reviewing.
 Include code snippets in your answers when relevant.*

+### Initial thoughts and feedback
+- Seriously amazing job!
+- I totally enjoyed playing and learning more about Blackjack.
+- I like how you had three players where two were the user and one was the computer.
+Nice touch!

 ### Are you able to produce any errors or unexpected results?
+- Disclaimer:  I am not sure that there are actually errors and since my knowledge of Blackjack is based on recent Google Searches even my expected results may be off.
+So please take these next few points with a grain of salt and realize that I am a total newbie!  :)
-- Still says Player 1 has Blackjack, but they no longer have Blackjack.
+- 1. Still says Player 1 has Blackjack, but they no longer have Blackjack, right?
 ![Player1 doesn't have Blackjack](https://github.com/smsummers1/e2/blob/master/PeerReview/Screen%20Shot%202019-10-25%20at%206.57.37%20PM.png)
-- This one says *Blackjack Busted* instead of the total number of points.
+- 2. This one says *Blackjack Busted* instead of the total number of points.
+And again not sure the player still has Blackjack.
 ![Player1 says Blackjack Busted](https://github.com/smsummers1/e2/blob/master/PeerReview/Screen%20Shot%202019-10-25%20at%207.09.16%20PM.png)
-- alksjdf

 ### Referencing the course notes on [Form design flow](https://hesweb.dev/e2/notes#/php/form-flow), describe the form design flow used in this project.
 - Utilizing **Design C**